endurantgames/cosmiclegends/src/classes/intro.md

 The Divine      Explorer, Historian,        Blessed,             6     Give Me Strength!
                 Mystic, plus any two        Champion

-The Dynamo      Any two                     Energy,              6     Energy Reserve
+The Dynamo      Science, plus any two       Energy,              6     Energy Reserve
                                             Overload, plus
                                             one more